physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/LinearRegression/ModelValidation.md

 The question is then: How do we detect these problems and how can we reduce them.

 We can detect over- and underfitting by employing holdout sets, also known as *validation* sets.
 This means that we only use a fraction of the data for training the model, and save the rest for validation purposes.
-I.e. we optimize the model parameters to best fit the training data, and then measure e.g. the mean-square error (MSE) of the model predictions for the validation set.
+I.e. we optimize the model parameters to best fit the training data, and then measure e.g. the mean-square error (MSE) of the model predictions for the validation set (sometimes called "test set").

 An underfit model has a *high bias*, which means that it gives a rather poor fit and the performance metric will be rather bad (large error).
 This will be true for both the training and the validation sets.

-An overfit model typically has a very *large varianc*, i.e. the model predictions reveal larger variance than the data itself.
+An overfit model typically has a very *large variance*, i.e. the model predictions reveal larger variance than the data itself.
 We will discuss this in more detail further down.
 High variance models typically perform much better on the training set than on the validation set.

 Alternatively, a telltale sign for overfitting is the appearance of very large fit parameters that are needed for the fine tunings of cancellations of different terms in the model.
 The fits from our example has the following root-mean-square parameters